DETAILED ACTION

 In regards to claim 31, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23.

-While Itnati does not explicitly teach wherein the controller is configured to calculate a distance of the movement, it does teach wherein the controller is configured to monitor, maintain and adjust the positioning of the contact bit according to preset patterns and in response to detected signals (paragraph 218-219).
+While Itnati does not explicitly teach wherein the controller is configured to calculate a distance of the motion of the piston, it does teach wherein the controller is configured to monitor, maintain and adjust the positioning of the contact bit according to preset patterns and in response to detected signals (paragraph 218-219).
 Itnati would, therefore, require the capability to calculate a distance of the movement in order to determine adherence or deviation from the preset pattern or movement to maintain desired positioning.
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Stromsnes wherein the controller is configured to calculate a distance of the movement as taught by Itnati as this would allow the device to ensure the placement of the device in the optimal position to provide the best treatment.

 In regards to claim 32, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches wherein the controller is configured to, based at least in part on the detected movement, cause the output device to provide the output, wherein the output comprises at least one of an alert, a warning and a prompt (Stromsnes: display 6 may show alarm, paragraph 13 and 18; Itnati: paragraph 175).

-In regards to claim 33, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches wherein the controller is configured to, upon detecting that the detected movement exceeds a predetermined limit, cause the output device to provide the output, wherein the output comprises at least one of an alert, a warning and a prompt (Stromsnes: display 6 may show alarm in response when stored measurement used to evaluate operation of the device, paragraph 13 and 18; Itnati: paragraph 175 and 186).
+In regards to claim 33, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches wherein the controller is configured to, upon detecting that the detected motion of the piston exceeds a predetermined limit, cause the output device to provide the output, wherein the output comprises at least one of an alert, a warning and a prompt (Stromsnes: display 6 may show alarm in response when stored measurement used to evaluate operation of the device, paragraph 13 and 18; Itnati: paragraph 175 and 186).

 In regards to claim 35, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 32 and Stromsnes further discloses wherein the at least one of the alert, the warning and the prompt comprises visual output provided via a display (paragraph 13 line 13-15 and paragraph 18 line 8-14).